How to get a library card

 Questions?
 Comments?
 Please contact the Library at 608-326-6211 or email the library director at firstname.lastname@example.org.

 There is a no fee for replacement of lost or stolen library cards, but please be sure to let us know if the card is lost or stolen.
 The Library reserves the right to charge for excessive card replacement requests.

 Checking out materials

 You will need to present your library card in order to check out library materials.
 You are responsible for any materials checked out on your library card.
 If you do not have your library card with you, we reserve the right to ask for another form of ID.

 How many items can I check out?

 There is no limit on the number of items you may check out with the exception of video and DVD materials.
 There is a limit of 6 DVDs, 2 Launchpads, and 2 Playaway Views that may be checked out per household.

 Where do I return my checked out items when you're closed?

 Materials may be returned inside the library during our regularly scheduled open hours.
-The outside book drop is provided for your convenience, and can be used when the Library is closed.
+The outside book drops are provided for your convenience, and can be used when the Library is closed.